 My teaching spans the fields of American Politics and Public Law.
-At the University of Missouri, my courses are listed in the Department of Political Science and the Kinder Institute’s BA in Constitutional Democracy.
+At the University of Toronto, my courses are listed in the Department of Political Science and Trinity College’s Ethics, Society & Law (ES&L) Program.
 Here are the course descriptions and syllabi for classes I have taught or am teaching:

 - Civil Liberties in the United States: This course offers a survey of American constitutional law in the area of civil liberties.
 The general domains of doctrinal development to be covered include: fundamental rights; freedoms of speech, press, and assembly; freedom of (and freedom from) religion; rights to privacy and autonomy; the guarantees of due process and equal protection of the laws; sexual and familial rights; and economic and socio-economic rights (or their absence).
 To make sense of the jurisprudential developments in each of these areas, the course will also take account of broader trends in legal history, social transformation, and constitutional interpretation.